At the end of your traineeship, usually after two years, your training contract must be discharged.

-Each TCPD line item should show at a minimum, the type of TCPD, (authorised, authorised ethics or non-authorised) the provider in the case of any authorised entry, the date of completion and the duration.
+Each required CPD line item should show at a minimum, the type of required CPD (authorised, authorised ethics or non-authorised), the provider or any authorised entry, the date of completion and the duration.
 The omission of any of these elements could delay the processing of the discharge.

 Apply for admission and take out a practising certificate

 Admission is an important milestone for assessing you are fit and proper to be a solicitor.
 Some people will have applied for admission during the traineeship.

 You do not have to apply for admission again to practise as a solicitor and if you already hold a restricted practising certificate, you do not need to apply for an unrestricted practising certificate.
 Instead, the restrictions will be removed when the discharge has been processed.